Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Western Kentucky has combined with its opponents to put up more than 64.5 points in four of nine games this season.
+- Western Kentucky's games this season have gone over 64.5 points four of nine times.

-- Florida Atlantic's games have gone over 64.5 points in only one opportunity this season.
+- Florida Atlantic's games have gone over 64.5 points in just one opportunity this season.

-- Saturday's total is 4.0 points lower than the two team's combined 68.5 points per game average.
+- The combined points per game average of the two teams, 68.5, is four points above Saturday's over/under.

-- This contest's total is 12.9 points more than the 51.6 these two squads combine to allow per game this season.
+- The 51.6 combined points per game that these two squads have allowed this season are 12.9 fewer than the 64.5 over/under in this contest.

 - The Hilltoppers and their opponents have scored an average of 66.3 points per game in 2021, 1.8 more than Saturday's total.